RAU

 Short description

-In the existing test section of the Clayallee (Berlin Steglitz-Zehlendorf) the FG Urban Water Management will examine wet sludge traps with and without coarse material buckets.
-When sampling the wet sludge traps, the entire sludge trap volume will be pumped out and then a corresponding aliquot sample will be collected.
+In the existing test section of the Clayallee (Berlin Steglitz-Zehlendorf) the FG Urban Water Management examined wet sludge traps with and without coarse material buckets.
+When sampling the wet sludge traps, the entire sludge trap volume was pumped out and then a corresponding aliquot sample has been collected.

 WP 5.1 In situ measurement of road drains